Spanning Properties of Yao and $\Theta$-Graphs in the Presence of Constraints: Preliminaries

 \begin{lemma} Let $u$, $v$, and $w$ be three arbitrary points in the plane such that $u w$ and $v w$ are visibility edges and $w$ is not the endpoint of a constraint intersecting the interior of triangle $u v w$.
-Then there exists a convex chain of visibility edges from $u$ to $v$ in triangle $u v w$, such that the polygon defined by $u w$, $w v$ and the convex chain is empty and does not contain any constraints. \end{lemma}
+Then there exists a convex chain of visibility edges (different from the chain consisting of $uw$ and $wv$) from $u$ to $v$ in triangle $u v w$, such that the polygon defined by $u w$, $w v$ and the convex chain is empty and does not contain any constraints. \end{lemma}

-Next, we use two lemmas from \cite{BRV13} to bound the length of certain line segments.
-Note that Lemma~\ref{lem:ApplyQuad} is extended such that it also holds for the constrained \graph{2}.
+Next, we use two lemmas from \cite{BCMRV16} to bound the length of certain line segments.
 We use $\angle xyz$ to denote the smaller angle between line segments $xy$ and $yz$.